KAIZN-io/Voy/README.md

 <a name="init_database"></a>
 ## 2. Initialize the database
-1. Open the Flask shell with `flask shell`
-2. Get the model schemas with `from voy.model import db`
-3. Create the database and the tables with `db.create_all()`
+1. Create the database and the tables with `voy database init`

 <a name="init_database_via_docker"></a>
 ### 2.1 Initialize the database via Docker
 When using the docker setup, one can initialize the database by opening a shell inside the python docker container.
-1. Start the QC Database App with `docker-compose up -d p`
+1. Start the QC Database App with `docker-compose up -d voy`
-2. Open a shell inside the now running container with `docker-compose exec p /bin/bash`
+2. Open a shell inside the now running container with `docker-compose exec voy /bin/bash`
 3. Setup the database like normal in the steps above.

 <a name="build_assets"></a>